OpenAcousticDevices/AudioMoth-Chime/README.md

 # AudioMoth Chime #

-The AudioMoth-Chime library provide support to set the time and the 8-byte deployment ID of an AudioMoth using an acoustic tone.
-These will automatically work with version 1.5.0 of the AudioMoth-Firmware-Basic and later.
+The AudioMoth-Chime library provide support to set the time and deployment ID of an AudioMoth using an acoustic tone.
+In both calls, it is also possible to set a location encoded as a floating point latitude and longitude.

 ### Android ###